 Things to Do in Madrid

 Not only is Madrid the Spanish capital, it is also a cultural capital for all of Europe.
-No matter what time of the year you visit Madrid, you will find plenty of amazing things to do.
+No matter what time of the year you visit, you will find plenty of amazing things to do in Madrid.
 There is an inexhaustible variety of art, food, culture, and entertainment.

 As you walk down the busy streets, you’ll come across all kinds of restaurants and bars.
 Some are authentic and historical while others are modern and diverse.
 And that is the beauty of Madrid.
 It is a welcoming, cultural center that embraces people of all cultures.
 Yet, at the same time, the city still offers a vibe that is uniquely Spanish.